jacobtread/libreofficekit/README.md

 This library does not link to the LibreOfficeKit C++ headers like other implementations, I have move that code into the Rust implementation so a C++ build toolchain is not required to build this library

+For examples of how to use the library in a real life setting check out the [Office convert server](https://github.com/jacobtread/office-convert-server) which is a real instance of this library being used in production.

 ## LibreOffice Support

 Tested against Libreoffice versions 6.4.7.2 and 25.2.6.2 should be compatible with versions supported by the standard LOK C++ library.